 (Example: You can make copies of your tangled T-shirt and sell them.)

-- You can copyright what you create using our tangles and our method.
+- You may claim copyright protection in your own work that you create using our tangles and our method.

 - If you want to let others know what inspired you, you can use the phrase, "Inspired by the Zentangle® method of pattern drawing."